Forrest Gump (novel)

 Forrest Gump is a 1986 novel by Winston Groom.
 The title character retells adventures ranging from shrimp boating and ping pong championships, to thinking about his childhood love, as he bumbles his way through American history, with everything from the Vietnam War to college football becoming part of the story.

 Gump is portrayed as viewing the world simply and truthfully.
 He does not know what he wants to do in life, but despite his low IQ, he is made out to be full of wisdom.
 He says that he "can think things pretty good", but when he tries "sayin or writin them, it kinda come out like Jello".
 His mathematical abilities as a savant and feats of strength lead him into all kinds of adventures.
-Groom was inspired by both a 60 Minutes segment on savants, and hearing his father recall a slow-witted childhood neighbor in Alabama, he thought such a character made for a good protagonist, quickly writing an opening chapter before completing a novel in six weeks.
+Groom was inspired by both a 60 Minutes segment on savants, and hearing his father recall a slow-witted childhood neighbor in Alabama: he thought such a character made for a good protagonist, quickly writing an opening chapter before completing a novel in six weeks.
 The character's surname was taken from the Gump's store.

-The novel was adapted as a film of the same name and was released in 1994 by Paramount Pictures.
+The novel was adapted as a film of the same name which was released in 1994 by Paramount Pictures.
 Forrest was played by Tom Hanks and the movie won six Academy Awards, including Best Picture, and numerous other awards.

-In 2022, the film received an Indian adaptation titled Laal Singh Chaddha, starring Bollywood actor Aamir Khan.
+A sequel novel, Gump & Co., was written by Groom and published in 1995.

 Plot

-Forrest Gump, named after Ku Klux Klan Grand Wizard Nathan Bedford Forrest, narrates the story of his life.
+Forrest Gump, named after Confederate cavalry officer and Ku Klux Klan Grand Wizard Nathan Bedford Forrest, narrates the story of his life.
 The author uses misspellings and grammatical errors to indicate the character's Southern accent, education, and cognitive disabilities.
 While living in Mobile, Alabama, Forrest meets Jenny Curran in first grade and walks her home.
 They become the best of friends.